jermp/autocomplete/README.md

 fake, i.e., they do not take into account any particular assignment.)

-The scripts in the directory `test_data` help in preparing the datasets for indexing:
+The script `preprocess.sh` in the directory `test_data` helps in preparing the data for indexing.

-1. The command

-		$ python extract_dict.py trec_05_efficiency_queries/trec_05_efficiency_queries.completions

-	extract the dictionary
-from a file listing all completions in textual form.

-2. The command

-		$ python map_dataset.py trec_05_efficiency_queries/trec_05_efficiency_queries.completions

-	maps strings to integer ids.

-3. The command

-		$ python build_stats.py trec_05_efficiency_queries/trec_05_efficiency_queries.completions.mapped

-	calulcates the dataset statistics.

-4. The command

-		$ python build_inverted_and_forward.py trec_05_efficiency_queries/trec_05_efficiency_queries.completions

-	builds the inverted and forward files.
+Thus, from within the directory `test_data`, it is sufficient to do:

+	$ bash preprocess.sh

-If you run the scripts in the reported order, you will get:
+If you run the script, you will get:

 - `trec_05_efficiency_queries.completions.dict`: lists all the distinct
 tokens in the completions sorted in lexicographical